 If you wish to pay by card please telephone 01494 732007/8.
 There is no charge for a Debit Card payment, but if you pay by Credit Card a handling charge of 1.6% will be added.

 When property or land is being purchased we strongly recommend that a full official search is carried out.

 To view fees for Local land Charge Searches please click on the following link:

-Our turnaround time is usually 1-3 working days, but due to current staff resources could be up to 5 - 7 working days from time of acceptance.
+Our turnaround time is up to 7 working days from time of acceptance.

 Please see following link: